 Day Trading Strategies

 There is no right or wrong strategy when it comes to day trading or any other form of investment plan.
-Different people will have varying levels of success using different strategies, with the important point being to find which is the best day trading strategy for you.
+Different people will have varying levels of success using different strategies, with the important point being to find the best day trading strategy for you.

 Here, we explain a number of the most commonly used day trading strategies: